gmadala/DP/README.md

   The options are as follows (refer to *app/scripts/config/nxgConfig.js* for common values for the apiBase):
   - noTrack - if true then analytics using segmentio will not be disabled; false by default
   - apiBase - full path to the API; '' by default
-  - apiDomain - domain; '' by default
+  - apiDomain - domain; '' by default; Currently this is only used to get DSCConfigurationService/VirtualOfficeNotificationService.svc/msg info so it is not needed.

-  Please note that the apiBase and apiDomain options must either be omitted or supplied together.
-This may seem redundant but they are used separately in the application.

 - #### test:unit